elsoroka/Satisfiability.jl/docs/src/faq.md

 * Call `sat!` on your problem as shown [here](advanced.md#custom-interactions-with-solvers), then use `send_command` to issue `(get-proof)`.

-## What does BooleanSatisfiability.jl actually do?
+## What does Satisfiability.jl actually do?
 We provide a high-level interface to SMT solvers.
 SMT solvers can accept input in the [SMT2](http://www.smtlib.org/) format, which is very powerful but not easy to read.
-When you specify an SMT problem in BooleanSatisfiability.jl and call `sat!`, we generate an SMT2-formatted **representation** of the problem, feed it to a solver, then interpret the result.
+When you specify an SMT problem in Satisfiability.jl and call `sat!`, we generate an SMT2-formatted **representation** of the problem, feed it to a solver, then interpret the result.

 # LFAQ
 (Less frequently-asked questions.)